developergakuo/information-Visualisation-Group-7-Assignment-/README.md

 2. Compute sets of tools used together eg (langauge, IDE, Database, framework)
    - For each user collect a set of tools they use
    - Compute popular sets
+3. Remove unneccessary columns, take care of N/A or NaN data values, ensure the data entered in the required data format

 # Visualisation ideas
 ### Patrick's ideas